DylanMeador/hermes/README.md

 # hermes

-How to run locally

-1.
+A discord bot to annoy your friends.